nickthecoder/tedi/README.md

 add their own context menu, with more features.
 Also, getting I18N (translations) of the text seems to require more "private" APIs, and even hard-coded strings containing "com.sun.xxx" package names.
 Yuck!

-Wrapping text is just evil, and won't work well when I implement line numbers.
+Tedi is primarily designed to be for coding, where line-wrapping is just not done!
-Tedi is primarily designed to be for code.
+Also, line-wrapping doesn't work with my implementation of line numbers.

 ### Additional Features

 - Exposes a lineCount property
 - Exposes a paragraphsProperty (should this be called linesProperty??)
-- Can use a "better" word breaks for coding : (myTediArea.wordIterator = CodeWordBreakIterator())
+- Can use a better word breaks for coding : (myTediArea.wordIterator = CodeWordBreakIterator())

 ## Styling TediArea